 Who Has The Best Health Insurance Plan?

+The last of the insurance questions to ask your spouse!
 One of the great financial benefits that come with saying “I do” is the ability to get joint policies.
 While joint policies can be helpful for different types of coverage, they are borderline essential for healthcare.

 Marriage is one of the qualifying life events that allow you to change your insurance coverage, even if you’re in the middle of a policy cycle.
 That’s why healthcare coverage is one of the first things you should visit after tying the knot.
 Most insurers allow you to change your healthcare coverage if you do so within sixty days of getting married.